OSINTI4L/ESP32Marauder-Portal-Pwn/Spam.md

 ![bs1](https://github.com/user-attachments/assets/0af03ad6-f9cd-4827-ae16-a4ceaa413fe7)

 9. Navigate to the Intruder tab where you will see your http GET request.
-Select "Auto" (on the far right), which will highlight the username and password field.
+Select "Auto" (on the far right), which will highlight the username and password fields.
 This will tell Burpsuite which areas of the http GET request to spray.

 ![bs2](https://github.com/user-attachments/assets/6ef5a99d-8837-4cd9-b6f8-c809e5b06017)